UNCG-DAISY/StormImpactMap/README.md

 #### Routes

 Dependencies;
-There are 3 routes to consider
+There are only 2 routes to consider

 "/"

 "/viewer"

-"about"

 ## Database